williamtriinh/procedural-dungeon-generator/README.md

 Clone this repository and run `$npm install`.

 Whenever you're making changess, run `$ browserify <file> -o bundle.js` in the root directory.

+Credit to mapbox for their Delaunay triangulation library [link](https://github.com/mapbox/delaunator)